Tech helps with harvests and cost management

 Dry farming, for example, does not require the use of an irrigation system and does not utilize precious water resources.
 It also provides the opportunity to reduce greenhouse gas emissions.

 The impact of growing cannabis is enormously different around the world.
-Cannabis farms can be planted with seeds for outdoor growing, which is often the most natural option.
+Cannabis farms can be planted with a variety of different seeds for outdoor growing (more about that here), which is often the most natural option.
 The plants grow better under natural sunlight, but a lack of rainwater and other factors can make them a lower-quality crop than other outdoor farming methods.
 Growing cannabis indoors or in a greenhouse requires the use of artificial lighting and electricity.
 There are many different challenges to consider when choosing between these two methods.

 A growing environment for cannabis is important because the plant produces high amounts of volatile organic compounds (VOCs).
 These compounds can damage the ozone layer and combine with other pollutants in the air.
 A single cannabis plant can emit up to 2,000 metric tons of ozone annually.
 In order to reduce the impact of marijuana cultivation, indoor grow houses use massive carbon filtration systems.
 Outdoor grow environments, on the other hand, use a natural environment, which limits ozone production.

 The first step in converting to LED grow light systems for the cannabis industry is to benchmark the facility.
 It enables growers to measure the impact of their lighting on their KPIs, including energy efficiency, productivity, and yield.
 Growers should benchmark their facilities regularly after converting to LED solutions, to determine whether they have seen an improvement in these KPIs.
 This benchmarking process also helps growers quantify their LED solutions’ benefits and ensure that they are getting the best possible results.